Treatment

 Steroid Medications

-If you have recently taken a course of steroids or are on long-term steroid therapy, make sure to tell your surgeon and anesthesiologist.
-Steroid medications, such as Prednisone®, should be continued both during and after surgery.
-Most likely, your surgeon will give you additional doses at the start of your procedure.
+Steroid medications, such as Prednisone®, are typically continued both during and after surgery.
+Most likely, your anesthesiologist will give you additional doses at the start of your procedure.
 This is because long-term steroid therapy suppresses the adrenal gland, which manufactures the steroids your body needs.
-Inadequate steroid levels during surgery can lead to hypotension or low blood pressure.
+Inadequate steroid levels during surgery can lead to flares of inflammation and hypotension (low blood pressure).

 Immunosuppressant Medications

-Dietary Supplements
+Dietary Supplements and Vitamins

 Last Reviewed